-14 credits for 20 students.
-Coordinator: Lisa Stewart.
+16 credits for 24 students.
+Coordinator: L. Stewart

 This First Year Interest Group (FIG) gives promising new teachers the foundation needed to succeed in SUNY Potsdam's Childhood/Early Childhood Education program through an exploration of the various disciplines taught in a classroom.
 This FIG contains a First Year Success Seminar to assist students in becoming better acclimated to SUNY Potsdam and the services we provide.
-Students pursuing Childhood/Early Childhood Education should NOT choose this FIG if they anticipate receiving AP or college credit in English or American History.
+Students pursuing Childhood/Early Childhood Education should NOT choose this FIG if they anticipate receiving AP or college credit (FW) in English.
 Education advisors will assist you in choosing other required courses at orientation.

-Two hours of lecture and one two-hour laboratory weekly.
-For students who are not science majors and plan to enter the teaching profession.
-The course provides students an in-depth understanding of the major themes and concepts of biology including cell structure and function, genetics, evolution, biodiversity, and ecology.
-The laboratory section activities are modified to include aspects of Native American culture as it intersects with the biological learning experience.
-Satisfies General Education SB and LB requirements.
+This course is designed for students who are not science majors and plan to enter the teaching profession.
+There is an accompanying laboratory (see below), which is required.
+The course is designed to provide students an in depth understanding of the major themes and concepts of biology including cell structure and function, genetics, evolution, biodiversity, and ecology.
+Satisfies General Education SB, LB requirement.

 94444 COMP 101-F09 Writing and Critical Thinking 4 Cr.
 TuTh 8-9:15am Berbrich, N.

 Encourages development of writing, critical thinking and the use of information resources.
 Addresses how language permits communication, shapes thought and changes through time.
 Satisfies General Education FW requirement.
 Plus one hour TBA.

 94854 EDUC 195C-F09 @Applications in U.S. History 1 Cr.
 Th 2-3:15pm Rossi-Fries, C.

 94630 HIST 121-F09 U.S. History and Geography 3 Cr.
 MW 12-12:50pm & F 1-1:50pm McIntyre, S.